- Slim, light and comfortable

 The usefulness of this mode ultimately relies on the reliability of the heart rate monitor, which we'll say isn't really fit for exercise based on our experience.

 HR comparison for high intensity: Fitbit Inspire 2 (left) and Garmin HRM chest strap (right)

-We had some massive heart rate spikes and higher average readings against a chest strap monitor for most runs, high intensity interval workouts and steady paced indoor rowing sessions we put it up to the test against.
+We had some massive heart rate spikes and higher average readings against a chest strap monitor for most runs, high-intensity interval workouts, and steady-paced indoor rowing sessions we put it up to the test.

-Above is data from a high intensity interval session and not only do the the graphs not look quite right, the average BPM is some way off the chest strap monitor we compared it to.
+Above is data from a high intensity interval session and not only do the graphs not look quite right, but the average BPM is also some way off the chest strap monitor we compared it to.

 Ultimately though, these features thrive on reliable heart rate monitor data, which is something we didn't really experience here.

 While you won't get the kind of innovative health tracking features you'll find on Fitbit's new Sense watch, you do have the ability to keep closer tabs on aspects like your mental health as well as access some richer health metrics.